ioggstream/draft-polli-restapi-ld-keywords/draft-polli-openapi-linked-data-keywords.md

 (e.g. to add a missing "@type" to a JSON-LD document), but only schemas that do not describe JSON-LD documents.

-Applications that use JSON-LD document natively need to have their own "@type" and "@context", and when returned in APIs they need to use a proper media type since the processing and interpretation of those documents requires further checks.
+Applications exchanging JSON-LD documents need to explicitly populate "@type" and "@context", and use a proper media type since Linked Data processing and interpretation requires further checks.

-In that case, if this application relies on [JSONSCHEMA] or [OAS] to describe messages, it needs to declare all required properties and process them with a JSON-LD processor, like in the example below.
+If that application describe messages using [JSONSCHEMA] or [OAS], it needs to process them with a JSON-LD processor and declare all required properties in the schema - like in the example below.

 ~~~ yaml
 PersonLD: